 Information/Write-up

-The film in question was The Canadians, a 20th Century-Fox CinemaScope western directed by Burt Kennedy and starring Robert Ryan, John Dehner, Torin Thatcher, and Burt Metcalfe.
-Released in 1961, the film dramatized a fictional encounter between the North-West Mounted Police and a group of Sioux refugees led by Chief Eagle Shirt, who flee north after the U.S. cavalry attacks.
-Although framed as a frontier action movie, the narrative is rooted in a genuine historical moment that reflected Canada’s self-image as a more peaceful refuge during the Plains conflicts of the late 19th century.
-This framing gave the studio an opportunity to include a musical overture and vocal themes that underscored the country’s sweeping landscapes and the film’s sense of national character.
-For that task, Fox turned to Ken Darby, one of Hollywood’s most respected vocal directors and composers, whose work spanned The King and I, South Pacific, The Wizard of Oz, and countless choral arrangements throughout the studio system.
+The film was The Canadians, a 20th Century-Fox CinemaScope western directed by Burt Kennedy and starring Robert Ryan, John Dehner, Torin Thatcher, and Burt Metcalfe.
+Released in 1961, it dramatized a fictional encounter between the North-West Mounted Police and a group of Sioux refugees led by Chief Eagle Shirt.
+Though framed as a frontier action drama, it drew on a real historical moment and reflected Canada’s self-image as a refuge amid the turmoil of the late-19th-century Plains conflicts.
+Its wide landscapes and solemn tone offered Fox an opportunity to craft musical themes of national character, and for that they turned to Ken Darby, one of Hollywood’s most respected vocal directors and composers, whose credits ranged from The Wizard of Oz to The King and I.

 -Robert Williston